Is all your foreign income tax free if you live in Georgia? To answer simply: no.

 - The tax in question is applied to your gross turnover rather than profit.

 If it appears that you may qualify, then it makes a lot of sense to take action right now.
-The reduced tax rate doesn’t apply retroactively, so the longer you wait, the more substantial portion of your income will be taxed at the full 20%.
+The reduced tax rate doesn’t apply retroactively, so the longer you wait, the more of your income will be taxed at the full 20%.

 For more information about the Small Business Registration, you can read our full guide here, download our Self-Service Checklist, or book a 30-minute Free Tax Consultation where we can help you navigate the landscape.